 The Company's board of directors adopted the 2013 Equity Incentive Plan ("2013 Plan") in November 2013 and the Company expects its stockholders to approve the 2013 Plan prior to the completion of this offering.
 The 2013 Plan became effective immediately on adoption, although no awards will be made under it until the effective date of the registration statement.
 The 2013 Plan will replace the Company's 2012 Equity Incentive Plan ("2012 Plan"), and no further grants will be made under the 2012 Plan following completion of this offering.
 However, awards outstanding under the 2012 Plan will continue to be governed by their existing terms.
 Under the 2013 Plan, 518,327 shares of common stock are authorized for issuance to employees, directors, consultants and advisors of the Company as of September 30, 2014, for which no awards have been granted and no awards will be granted prior to the effective date of this registration statement.
 The 2013 Plan provides for the grant of incentive stock options, nonstatutory stock options, rights to purchase restricted stock, stock appreciation rights and stock units.
 In connection with the issuance of restricted common stock, the Company generally maintains a repurchase right and shares of restricted common stock are released from such repurchase right over a period of time of continued service by the recipient.
 Recipients of stock options shall be eligible to purchase shares of the Company's common stock at an exercise price equal to no less than the estimated fair value of such stock on the date of grant.
-Stock options generally vest 25% on the first anniversary of the original vesting date, with the balance vesting monthly over the remaining three years.
+Stock options generally vest 25% on the first anniversary of the original vesting date, with the balance vesting monthly over the remaining three years, unless they contain specific performance and/or market-based vesting provisions.
+The maximum term of stock options granted under the 2013 Plan is ten years.